ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ---
-Title: Customize a Subnet
 Description: How to customerize a subnet by utilizing Genesis, Precompile and Blockchain Configs.
 ---

-# Customize a Subnet
+# Customize an EVM Subnet

 A subnet created by or forked from [Subnet-EVM](https://github.com/ava-labs/subnet-evm) can be customized by utilizing one or more of the following configurations:
 * Genesis
 * Precompile
+* Chain Configs
-* Blockchain Configs
+* Subnet Configs

 ## Genesis